aviaviavi/curl-runnings/README.md

 [![Build Status](https://travis-ci.org/aviaviavi/curl-runnings.svg?branch=master)](https://travis-ci.org/aviaviavi/curl-runnings)

-Feel the rhythm!
+_Feel the rhythm!
 Feel the rhyme!
-Get on up, it's testing time! curl-runnings!
+Get on up, it's testing time! curl-runnings!_

 curl-runnings is a framework for writing declarative, curl based tests for your APIs.

+Write your tests quickly and correctly with a straight-forward specification in yaml or json.
+A DSL for writing your tests is on the way!
+Alternatively, you can use the curl-runnings library to write your tests directly in Haskell.

 ### Why?